linux-integrity/ima-doc/ima-policy.rst

 Custom Policy
 ~~~~~~~~~~~~~

-A custom policy may specified at boot time or at run time, or both.
+A custom policy may specified at boot time or at runtime, or both.

 The policy file has one :ref:`policy-syntax-action` per line.
 Empty
 lines are forbidden.
 Lines beginning with ``#`` are comments.
 Use